japanJPNNI

 Monthly Vessel Calls

-About 250-350 vessel calls each month, indicative of active shipping and fishing operations.
+Around 200-300 vessel calls each month, indicative of active fishing and cargo operations.

 Average monthly vessel traffic